As BuzzFeed’s Jonathan Perelman once said, “Content is king, but distribution is queen. And she wears the pants.”

 On the other hand, they offer you an opportunity to kickstart a promotional campaign in a day and get quick, measurable results affecting the bottom line.

 Building a Winning Content Distribution Strategy in Six Steps

-Step #1: Audience Research
+Step #1: Research Your Target Audience

-Useful tip: Start by asking yourself some of these questions:
+Pro Tip: Start by asking yourself some of these questions: